What’s new for Medicare in 2023?

 PART B COSTS HAVE GONE DOWN

-Medicare Part B is medical insurance that covers needs like doctor visits and durable medical equipment, such as wheelchairs and walkers .
-Everyone pays a Part B monthly premium , even people with Medicare Advantage plans.
+Medicare Part B is medical insurance that covers needs like doctor visits and durable medical equipment, such as wheelchairs and walkers.
+Everyone pays a Part B monthly premium, even people with Medicare Advantage plans.

 In 2023, the Part B standard premium is $164.90 per month, down from $170.10 per month in 2022.
-If you have a higher income, you may pay more .
+If you have a higher income, you may pay more.
 The Part B deductible dropped to $226 in 2023, down from $233 in 2022.

 PART A COSTS HAVE GONE UP

 Medicare Part A is hospital insurance that covers inpatient stays in a hospital or skilled nursing facility.
-Most people don’t pay a premium for Part A , but for those who do, those premiums increased to $506 per month, up from $499 in 2022.
+Most people don’t pay a premium for Part A, but for those who do, those premiums increased to $506 per month, up from $499 in 2022.
 And the deductible for a hospital stay is $1,600 in 2023 for each benefit period, up from $1,556 in 2022.

 Copays for inpatient stays in hospitals and skilled nursing facilities are also up.
 These are costs per benefit period: